pgmorales76/reading_notes/reading_notes_class_2.md

 #### - While an IDE may be beyond your development needs in the beginning, I think it's a good idea to use it as soon as you can in your development journey.

-#### - Get an idea of what your development needs are as soon as you can, so you can figure out the tools you'll need to get the job done correctly!
+#### - Get an idea of what your development needs are as soon as you can, so you can figure out the tools you'll need to get the job done, correctly!

 #### [Reading for the above notes](https://codefellows.github.io/code-102-guide/curriculum/class-02/Choosing-A-Text-Editor--The-Older-Coder.pdf)